cpkm/legendary-train-blog/_posts/2019-08-14-ironman-analysis/2019-08-14-ironman-analysis.md

 comments: true
 categories: [code, triathlon]
 tags: [ironman, triathlon, python, jupyter]
+excerpt_separator: <!--more-->
 ---

 I have created a web-scraping tool to pull athlete result data from Ironman triathlon events.
-Using some of this data I'd like to do some simple analysis on the relative distances and finishing times of the three disciplines in triathlon: swim, bike run.
-In the end, I would like to come up with a 'natural' distance for each disciplines, where each is equally weighted in the event.
+Using some of this data I'd like to do some simple analysis on the relative distances and finishing times of the three disciplines in triathlon: swim, bike run.<!--more--> In the end, I would like to come up with a 'natural' distance for each disciplines, where each is equally weighted in the event.

 ## A brief look at finishing times